 - Very hard pedal feel, with reduced braking

-- Vehicle pulls to one side when braking
+- The car pulls to one side when braking

 - Scraping noise coming from the wheels when braking

-- Noticeable excessive amount Smoke coming from the wheel area during and after braking
+- Noticeable excessive amount of Smoke coming from the wheel area during and after braking

-If you have experienced this or have any concerns about your vehicles brakes and how they are performing book your car into your local service centre and let the experts check the system over for you.
+If you have experienced this or have concerns about your vehicle's brakes and how they are performing, book your car into your local service centre and let the experts check the system for you.

 If your mechanic finds no fault with your brakes, you can drive confidently, knowing the system will perform properly when needed.